 What we don’t: Unproven redesign; not as breathable as the Skytour above.

 Patagonia’s backcountry pant and jacket collection has gone through a number of major revamps over the past few years, but they’ve landed on a real winner with the SnowDrifter Bib.
 The design essentially has two parts: A stretchy 3-layer waterproof hardshell protects you below the waist, while a supple softshell covers the upper body.
 Along with two-way side zip for easy on/off and venting, the result is a bib that deftly balances weather resistance for all-day resort use and range of motion for extended hikes to the sidecountry.
-And the SnowDrifter has also been updated for the 2024 season, with a stretchier hardshell, refined lines and fit, and more sustainable design (including 100%-recycled fabric and fully PFC-free construction).
+And the SnowDrifter was also updated last season with a stretchier hardshell, refined lines and fit, and a more sustainable design (including 100%-recycled fabrics and a fully PFAS-free construction).

 With a very similar design and price point, what sets the SnowDrifter Bib apart from the OR Skytour above?
 The Patagonia uses a burlier 75-denier fabric on the legs (the Skytour’s is 45 x 60D), which helps with both windproofing and tear resistance and makes the Patagonia a bit more appealing for resort days (and a bit less breathable on the skin track).
 And despite its more durable material, the SnowDrifter is also a few ounces lighter and arguably the cleaner, more refined design.
 But the jury is still out: We’ve been disappointed with the fit and minimalist finishes of previous versions of the SnowDrifter, and the current version is only available in one inseam length compared to the Skytour’s three.
-We’ll report back soon after some early-season testing, but for now we still give the edge to the better-venting and proven Skytour.
+For now, we still give the edge to the better-venting and more proven Skytour.

 See the Men's Patagonia SnowDrifter Bibs See the Women's Patagonia SnowDrifter Bibs